Student Support: Compass

 Finding your way through the rigors and challenges of medical school and life, with meaningful professional, personal, and relational growth.

-The COMPASS program is a vital component of the overall LUCOM learning experience aimed at preparing students to become osteopathic physicians with a well developed and healthy personal and professional identity.
+The COMPASS program is a vital component of the overall LUCOM learning experience aimed at preparing student-doctors to become osteopathic physicians with a well developed and healthy personal and professional identity.
 Consistent with the mission and goals of Liberty University and its college of osteopathic medicine, the COMPASS program will provide an opportunity for exploring and implementing Christian values and perspectives in the context of developing a healthy and productive personal and professional identity and interacting compassionately and meaningfully with others.